WRC is honored to have such a distinguished Board of Directors on the slate for 2019-2020

 Shawn Baker, Treasurer

-Shawn Baker is the branch and regional manager for Woodforest National Bank.
+Shawn Baker is a branch manager for Woodforest National Bank.
 He has been with Woodforest Bank in several different capacities in different regions of the country for the last 14 years.
 Shawn is originally from Ohio and loved his time rowing on the crew team in high school and in college at Marietta College.
-Shawn enjoys working with children through Junior Achievement and Meals on Wheels volunteer.
+Shawn enjoys working with children through Junior Achievement and is a Meals On Wheels volunteer.
 Shawn also served as a board member for Boys Town of Louisiana.
 Shawn and his wife, Anne, have two daughters- Isabel and Lizzie live in the Elon area.

 Cameron Aydlett, CFP, ChFC